 Invisible Wounds by Lyn Roberts, is "a powerful portrait of one man's struggle to heal from his trauma experienced in both war and personal life.
 When Steven discovers David Lane's Civil War letters, the similarities that haunt his own war in Vietnam set him on a path of redemption.
 With each discovered letter, Steven learns another part of the secret to healing and building a fearless life of purpose."

 Manny The Monkey by Madison Mooney is a charming story about self-discovery, self-confidence, and being unique, and Manny's inner journey will encourage readers to find themselves and understand that they can do anything as long as they use their minds.
 The illustrations are colorful and lively and breathe life into the characters and the scenes.
 The book is also a good way to introduce children to different types of animals and travel.
 Parents and tutors can use it for read-aloud and storytelling sessions at home and in schools to motivate children to find themselves, discover their life's purpose, and decide what they want to do in life.

 Susana Sanchez Young: Designing Chica Coloring Book #1, #2, #3 ($15.99)

 Susana Sanchez-Young has turned a pandemic side-project into a purposeful activity, finding a following on social media

 .
-Her coloring book captures many themes of 2020 in a book that will delight young and old.
+Her beautiful illustrations capture many themes of 2020 and beyond in books that will delight young and old.